openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 This is because device as a whole must go forward or rollback.

 In situation when MicroShift is healthy and system is not, MicroShift's healthcheck would persist backup.
-This could result in a situation when system rollback to previous ostree deployment, which might feature different set of Kubernetes applications running on top of MicroShift resulting in running application that should not run.
+This could result in a situation when system rollback to previous ostree commit, which might feature different set of Kubernetes applications running on top of MicroShift resulting in running application that should not run.